ttddee/Cascade/README.md

 Cascade is free software.
 If you want to try it out, the latest binaries are [here](https://github.com/ttddee/Cascade/releases).

+If you want to get involved or have questions, please join our [Discord](https://discord.gg/SHPHqgKtFM).

 ## Features

 - Node-based non-destructive editing workflow